kubeedge/website/content/en/home/home_slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Win a conference ticket to KubeCon + CloudNativeCon & Open Source Summit, Shanghai, China 2019" align = "center"
+  title = "Announcement for KubeEdge Contribution Competition Winners" align = "center"

   overlay_color = "#555"  # An HTML color value.